 - The entrance sign for the Provincial Park will be on your left-hand side just as you turn onto Berray Road

-Alternatively, and for a more scenic drive, you can take Hwy 19A all the way from Parksville.
-This meandering highway will lead you through French Creek, Qualicum Beach, Qualicum Bay and Bowser before you reach Berray Road.
+Alternately, and for a more scenic drive, take Hwy 19A all the way from Parksville.
+This meandering highway, called the Oceanside Route, will lead you through French Creek, Qualicum Beach, Qualicum Bay and Bowser before you reach Berray Road.

 Trail to the Falls